niklaushirt/cp4waiops-deployer/README.md

 You can use the scritps in the `Quick_Install` folder to rapidly spin up a demo environment.
 The names should be self explaining and the headers of the files explain the modules to be installed.

-> Basically you would to the following:
->
-> 1. In the the OCP Web UI click on the `+` sign in the right upper corner
-> 1. Select the `Quick Install File` that fits your need from  [this directory](./Quick_Install/)
-> 3. Replace `<REGISTRY_TOKEN>` at the end of the file with your pull token from step 1.1.3 (the Entitlement key from https://myibm.ibm.com)
-> 3. Click `Save`

-> ℹ️❗ If you get a ClusterRoleBinding already exists, just ignore it

 You can find some examples below.